LuanPirr3/Java-JDBC/README.md

-This section demonstrates how to establish a connection to a local MySQL database and perform a simple data insertion using JDBC.
+This section provides a simple example of how to connect to a local MySQL database and manage basic database operations using JDBC, including data retrieval and connection handling.

 </br>
 </br>

-# ☕ Java JDBC + MySQL Example
+# ☕ Java JDBC + MySQL

 This project demonstrates how to connect a Java application to a MySQL database using **JDBC**.